stubailo/meteor-rest/packages/json-routes/README.md

 - By convention, any middleware you create that determines a user ID should save that ID on `req.userId`.
 See `simple:authenticate-user-by-token` for an example.

 ## Change Log

+#### 2.0.0

+- `JsonRoutes.sendResult` function signature has changed to `(response, options)` and you can now pass in headers.
+See documentation.
+- `JsonRoutes.sendError` no longer exists.
+Throw the error instead, and use error handling middleware to parse and return it.
+- `connect` dependency updated to 2.30.2
+- `RestMiddleware` object is exported for packages to add middleware functions to
+- `JsonRoutes.ErrorMiddleware.use` is a new function that can be called to add error handling middleware, globally or per route, to ensure it is added last.

 #### 1.0.4